Bangkok Temples Wat Arun and Wat Pho – Guided Walking Tour

 Get your booking confirmed instantly

-Fun fact: Tourists and locals get traditional Thai and herbal massages at the Temple of the Reclining Buddha, which focuses on energy pathways in the body.
+Did you know?
+Both tourists and locals enjoy receiving traditional Thai massages at the Temple of the Reclining Buddha, focusing on energy pathways in the body.

-3-hour walking tour of two attractions: Wat Pho & Wat Arun
+Entry to a 3-hour guided walking tour of two attractions: Wat Arun and Wat Pho

-Rental traditional Thai costumes (as per option selected)
+Use of traditional Thai costumes available, rental (as per option selected)

-30/ 60 minutes with professional photographer (as per option selected)
+Covers 30/60 minutes session with a professional photographer (as per option selected)

 Tour guide explaining Wat Pho temple details to a group of visitors in Bangkok.